 - Payout leave upon termination

-Creating a leave policy is a complex undertaking.
-It’s best to contact an employment attorney to understand all the applicable federal, state, and local laws.
+Creating PTO and leave policies can be a complex undertaking.
+It’s always best practice to consult an employment attorney to understand all applicable federal, state, and local laws and make sure your policy is compliant.